 Marine and fisheries compliance: submission of paper logbooks and declarations

-Who must submit paper logbooks and declarations?
+Who must submit paper logbooks and declarations

-(1) Paper logbooks, transhipment declarations and landing declarations must be submitted by those who are not required by Articles 15, 22 and 24 of Council Regulation (EC) No. 1224/2009 to send logbook, transhipment and landing data by electronic means.
+(1) Paper logbooks, transhipment declarations and landing declarations must be submitted by those who are not required by Articles 15, 22 and 24 of assimilated Council Regulation (EC) No. 1224/2009 to send logbook, transhipment and landing data by electronic means.

 Methods of submitting paper logbooks and declarations